halfzebra/create-elm-app/template/README.md

 - [IDE setup for Hot Module Replacement](#ide-setup-for-hot-module-replacement)

 ## Sending feedback
-You are very velcome with any [feedback](https://github.com/halfzebra/create-elm-app/issues)
+You are very welcome with any [feedback](https://github.com/halfzebra/create-elm-app/issues)

 ## Installing Elm packages